Kalva014/OnlineSudoku/README.md

 # Importance and Interests:
 * Learn about socket programming to allow for network communication
+* Learn about threading and how that relates to programming
 * Implement a database to track high scores

 # Class Diagram: